Breathing and Posture: Can Bad Posture Affect Your Breathing?

 Different posture patterns such as forward head posture (FHP) and kyphosis have been shown to change breathing mechanisms, including diaphragm mobility.

 In addition, today’s technology-based devices like handheld phones and tablets are frequently used in poor standing positions.
-This may lead to musculoskeletal issues of the shoulders, neck, and ribs, which can influence your breathing pattern, which can lead to breathing problems.
+This may lead to musculoskeletal issues in the shoulders, neck, and ribs, which can influence your breathing pattern, which can lead to breathing problems.

 What do we mean by POSTURE?